clemenko/px-harvester/airgap_reademe.md

 EOF

 for i in $(curl -s https://install.portworx.com/25.6.0/images); do echo "    - name: "$i >> /opt/pure/airgap.yaml ; done

-# temp fix for operator
-echo "    - name: docker.io/portworx/px-operator:25.3.1" >> /opt/pure/airgap.yaml
 ```

 Now we can sync and create the local hauler store.
+This can take a minute or two depending on the images.

 `hauler store sync -f /opt/pure/airgap.yaml`